Felicity Abbott – Production Designer – Second Year

 Theo Cowen – Editor – First Year

 Theo is a Los Angeles based editor working across a broad range of projects from award winning feature film and prime time TV comedy, to commercials and branded content.
 His recent credits include WE THE KINGS which won ‘Best UK Feature’ at Raindance, EARTHY ENCOUNTERS which premiered at Tribeca, and MODERN HORROR STORIES, a sketch comedy series for Comedy Central.
-Theo’s second feature film, PESCADOR, is due to start its festival run in late 2019.
+Theo’s second feature film, PESCADOR, is due to start its festival run in 2020.

 Sisi Cronin – Film Publicist – Third Year